Alejandro Castillo (criminal): Aftermath

-After murdering Le, Castillo and Feaster drove from North Carolina to Phoenix, Arizona.
+After the murder, Castillo and Feaster drove from North Carolina to Phoenix, Arizona.
 They parked Le's car at a bus shelter in Phoenix where it was later found abandoned on August 15.
 Castillo and Feaster then made their way to Nogales, Arizona, where they crossed the border into Mexico.
 Surveillance footage captured images of Castillo crossing the border into Mexico.
 He has not been seen since.
 Investigators believe that Castillo is still hiding in Mexico, possibly in the cities of San Francisco de los Romo or Pabellón de Arteaga in the state of Aguascalientes.
 He may also be hiding in the states of Guanajuato or Veracruz.

 Investigation

 Le was reported missing the day after she was murdered, and Castillo and Feaster were reported missing on August 11 and 12.
 Feaster's Dodge Caliber was found abandoned on August 13 in the 11000 block of Dulin Creek Boulevard in Charlotte.
 Later that day, Feaster and Castillo reportedly called their families saying they were safe but did not know where they were.
 After receiving the phone calls, both families believed that the pair were being held captive and were forced to make the phone calls.

 On August 17, 2016, the body of Le was found in a wooded area in Cabarrus County.
 She had been shot once in the head.
 Investigators say they believe the motive for the murder was simply robbery.
 On November 2, 2016, Castillo was charged with first degree murder.
 He was later charged with unlawful flight to avoid prosecution on February 10, 2017.

 On October 20, 2016, Feaster turned herself in to authorities in Aguascalientes, Mexico.
 She got in touch with her mother, who cooperated with U.S. authorities and arranged for her to be collected at an airport.
 On October 22, Feaster was extradited back to the U.S. and was arrested by the Harris County Sheriff's Office near Houston, Texas.
 She was charged with accessory after the fact of felony murder and larceny of a motor vehicle.
 Her bond was set at $25,000 for a larceny of a motor vehicle and $100,000 for accessory after the fact.
 She was eventually transferred to Mecklenburg County Jail where she posted bond and was released on January 18, 2017.

 According to Feaster, both she and Castillo had been staying with Castillo's cousins in Aguascalientes.
 At some point during the two months they were staying down there, Castillo disappeared and went missing once again.

+Castillo was featured on the February 26, 2024, episode of America's Most Wanted.